 In the past the unemployment rate of the disabled people was quite bad across London.
 However, the visualization shows that there has been a consistent increase and progress.
 The high rate of economic inactivity, alongside a higher unemployment rate, explains why people with disabilities have a low employment rate.
 The number of people with disabilities who are in employment has been increasing since 2013.
 Since 2013, the disability employment gap consistently reducing.
 This has been because the employment rate for people with disabilities has been rising faster than the employment rate for people without disabilities.

-The current wheelchair accessible businesses in London according to the Yelp data seems terrible and needs great improvement in the future.
-However, it may be because the Yelp data has some bias and cannot reflect the complete picture.
-Multiple data from other sources can be used to show more accurate picture in the future analysis.
+The current wheelchair accessible businesses situation in London, according to the Yelp data, is uninspiring and requires important interventions.
+More government support and public appeal can be offered in the future to awaken shopkeepers’ consciousness on wheelchair accessibility.
+Multiple data sources can be used in future research for this area as well to reduce bias.

 Future interventions for accessibility improvement are not clearly indicating in the Manchester 2040 transport agenda.
 Transport strategies should integrate also accessibility plans at local and national level.
 Our invisible city (disabled people) require some future improvements in terms of infrastructure.
 The data visualized show that accessibility plans should be an integral part of any transport strategy.